Disclosure: GTM Bud is our product. We mention it in this guide to show how the strategies apply in practice, and we call out its limits honestly.

 LinkedIn is the default for most B2B freelancers.
 Decision-makers are there, profiles give you research material, and connection requests feel less intrusive than cold email.
 If you go this route, read our deep dive on AI LinkedIn outreach for B2B lead generation.

-Cold email scales better and works when you have a clearly defined ICP across a large target market.
+Cold email scales better and works when you have a clearly defined ideal client profile across a large target market.
 It is also better for reaching people who are not active on LinkedIn.
 A good cold email automation tool handles sequencing and follow-ups so you do not have to track everything manually.

 Most freelancers should start with one channel, run it for 30 days, and measure results before adding a second.
-Multi-channel outbound for freelancers is powerful but only after you have a working single-channel system.
+Multi-channel outbound for freelancers is powerful, but only after you have a working single-channel system.
+Adding a second channel too early usually just means two half-built systems instead of one that works.

 The first message rarely books a meeting.
-According to research from Woodpecker, campaigns with at least three follow-ups see 2-3x the reply rate of single-touch outreach.
+According to research from Woodpecker, cold campaigns with three to five follow-up steps reply at about 8.3%, versus 4.1% for single-touch outreach, which is roughly double.
 Most freelancers send one message, get no response, and quit.
-That is not a failure of outbound — it is a failure of follow-up.
+That is not a failure of outbound.
+It is a failure of follow-up.

 A simple five-touch sequence for freelancers:

-2. Day 3 — Value add: Share a relevant insight, article, or quick win related to their situation.
-No ask.
+- Day 3, value add: share a relevant insight, article, or quick win related to their situation, with no ask

-3. Day 7 — Social proof: Brief case study or specific result from similar work.
-One sentence.
+- Day 7, social proof: a brief case study or specific result from similar work, one sentence

-4. Day 14 — Direct ask: “Would a 15-minute call to walk through [specific deliverable] be worth your time this week?”
+- Day 14, direct ask: “Would a 15-minute call to walk through [specific deliverable] be worth your time this week?”

-5. Day 28 — Breakup: “No worries if the timing is off.
+- Day 28, breakup: “No worries if the timing is off.
 I’ll leave this here in case it’s useful down the road.”
 Attach a resource.

-Automate this sequence with a tool that handles send scheduling and reply detection.
-That way you are not manually tracking 50 conversations.
-Outreach automation for solopreneurs exists precisely for this use case — systems built for one-person operations.
+Automate this sequence with a tool that handles send scheduling and reply detection, so you are not manually tracking 50 conversations.
+Outreach automation for solopreneurs exists precisely for this use case: systems built for one-person operations.
+If you want the full mechanics of sequencing, deliverability, and copy in one place, our complete guide to cold email is the pillar resource.

 The key insight: your follow-ups should add value, not just repeat the ask.
 Each touch gives the prospect a reason to engage that is independent of the previous message.